 An emerging educational philosophy statement has three components: purpose, core values, and vision.
-In this assignment, you will submit a one-page emerging educational philosophy statement that has three sections (purpose, core values, and vision) plus a 2- 3page (single space, 12 points) commentary/explanation about your emerging educational philosophy statement that will be submitted to me by March 16.
+In this assignment, you will submit a one-page emerging educational philosophy statement that has three sections (purpose, core values, and vision) plus a 2-3 page (single space, 12 points) commentary/explanation about your emerging educational philosophy statement that will be submitted to me by March 20th.
 In order to create this one-page emerging educational philosophy statement there are three stages to the assignment that will involve reflection, feedback from others, and completion of guided questions.

 Stage 1: Timeline of your life- The timeline will show you where you have been.
-You will create this timeline on a bristle board and post-it-notes.
+You will create this timeline on an Excel spread sheet.
 The scoring rubric for this assignment is also posted on Moodle.
-Your bristle board timeline is due by March 16 (15%).
+Your bristle board timeline (or other ways to represent your timeline) is due by March 13th (15%).
 This is the first part of the assignment which you will be submitting.